-The Rural Water Grassroots Source Water Protection initiative is hard at work in 48 states across the U.S. The source water program encourages local water and waste water systems and to participate more aggressively in the development and implementation of local and regional source water protection plans.
+The Rural Water Grassroots Source Water Protection initiative is hard at work in 48 states across the U.S. The source water program encourages local water and wastewater systems to participate more aggressively in the development and implementation of local and regional source water protection plans.
 Land use decisions and zoning enforcement are done at the local government level.

-The source water concept involves the use of Rural Water source specialist who are well versed in the steps necessary to design and implement a watershed protection program but who also have the confidence and support of local government officials.
+The source water concept involves the use of Rural Water Source Specialists who are well versed in the steps necessary to design and implement a watershed protection program but who also have the confidence and support of local government officials.
 They work in priority watersheds in every state.

 “Watershed management has been a top-down process, but this approach has led to numerous barriers to effective citizen involvement and use of locally developed knowledge.
 A truly effective watershed management effort is most likely to be a bottom up process, driven largely by citizen concerns about local problems guided by sound data and information state and local governments to assume substantial rights and responsibilities for watershed management.”

-Each participating state is provided a source water protection specialist to assist local governments in implementing source water plans within priority watersheds.
+Each participating state is provided a Source Water Protection Specialist to assist local governments in implementing source water plans within priority watersheds.
 Specialists bring multi-jurisdictional watershed entities together for a common goal in prevention of contamination of drinking water supplies.
-Each watershed plan includes the organization of county & watershed-wide interests to initiate (and document) specific land use activities among local governments, business, industry, agriculture, the general public, etc. This assistance is delivered through state rural water associations with input from water system personnel and state regulatory agencies.
+Each watershed plan includes the organization of county and watershed-wide interests to initiate (and document) specific land use activities among local governments, business, industry, agriculture, the general public, etc. This assistance is delivered through state rural water associations with input from water system personnel and state regulatory agencies.

 Septic System Guide